 Peppermint Oreo Balls

-The ultimate holiday oreo balls – Peppermint Kiss Oreo Balls.
+The ultimate holiday oreo balls – Peppermint Oreo Balls.
 Each Christmas oreo ball has a peppermint kiss stuffed inside!

 I feel like people start breaking out the oreo balls during the holidays!